Best Ultralight Backpacks for Thru Hiking and Backpacking 2025

 > Not as comfortable as some of the other packs in this review

-When I tried the Gossamer Gear Mariposa I found it wasn’t quite as comfortable as the Exos but had much better external pockets.
+When I tried the Gossamer Gear Mariposa, I found it wasn’t quite as comfortable as the Osprey Exos.
 The Mariposa has some of the best external pockets of any of the backpacks in this review.
 You will be able to find a space for everything.
+The hip belt pockets are roomy enough for snacks, a phone, or other essentials you want close at hand.

 Made with quality Robic Fabric and one of the only packs in this review that will allow you to fit a bear canister horizontally inside the backpack.
-Add to that the quality load-carrying capacity of this backpack and it all combines to make it one of the best.
+Add to that the quality load-carrying capacity of this backpack, and it all combines to make it one of the best.
+The internal frame and removable foam back panel help distribute weight well, and the shoulder straps and hip belt are padded and supportive for typical thru-hiking loads.
+However, for heavier loads or if you want maximum ventilation, packs like the Osprey Exos Pro or ULA Circuit may be more comfortable, especially in hot weather.

 Compare Prices: